Legacy Product

 How to access the on-prem API service

-Fusion API services are designed to be accessed via Fusion’s authentication proxy module which is part of the Fusion UI service (default port 6764).
+Fusion API services are designed to be accessed via Fusion’s authentication proxy module which is part of the Fusion UI service.
 All applications should use this method to access the API service:

 https://FUSION_HOST:FUSION_PORT/api/ENDPOINT